INTERPOL–United Nations Security Council Special Notice

 INTERPOL continues to work with the two Sanctions Committees and Special Notices are issued for individuals and entities subject to both sanctions regimes.

-The success of the Special Notice has resulted in INTERPOL’s cooperation being extended to other Sanctions Committees, including those concerning Liberia, Côte d’Ivoire, the Democratic Republic of Congo, Eritrea/Somalia, Sudan and Guinea-Bissau.
+The success of the Special Notice has resulted in INTERPOL’s cooperation being extended to other Sanctions Committees, including those concerning the Democratic Republic of Congo, Eritrea/Somalia, Sudan, Guinea-Bissau, the Central African Republic, Yemen, and South Sudan.
 INTERPOL’s cooperation with Sanctions Committees may be further extended in future.